How to Play Poker: A Beginner’s Guide to Poker Rules

 After making a deposit and joining a table online, your cash will automatically be swapped for chips.
 You then use these chips to place bets based on the strength of your hand.

-Chips may or may not have a monetary value, depending on whether you’re playing a cash game or tournament.
+Chips may or may not have a monetary value, depending on whether you’re playing a cash game or a tournament.
 You’ll learn more about that later in this poker guide.

 Cards